mathuser0/mathuser0.github.io/preprocessing.md

+---
+layout: page
+title: Data Pre-Processing
+permalink: /preprocessing

+---
 ### S109A Final Project Submission Group 22 (Project Website: https://mathuser0.github.io)

 Christopher Lee, chl2967@g.harvard.edu
 Sriganesh Pera, srp124@g.harvard.edu
 Bo Shang, bshang@g.harvard.edu

 ****

 # Part 2.
 Data Pre-Processing

 ----

 The main goal of data processing is to prepare a dataset that our models can be trained on.
 In particular, our aim is to accomplish the following:

 1. Rid the dataset of error entries
 1. Simplify dataset where we can